 Together, underwriting and your insurance score may consider several factors, including the following:

 - Your location — Minimum coverage amounts vary by state.
 Some states require more coverage, which could mean that an insurer may have to pay more if you file a claim.
+In addition, your ZIP code can affect your auto insurance rates.
+So if you live in a city, you may pay more for car insurance coverage than if you lived in a rural area.

 - Your personal history — Insurers may consider your age, driving record and history, previous car insurance claims, credit history and even your marital status.

-- Your vehicle — The make, model, age and mileage of your car can all influence your quote.
+- Your vehicle information — The make, model, age and mileage of your car can all influence your quote.
 Some vehicles cost more to insure because of theft rate, safety factors and potential replacement costs.

 Key information in your quote